70g egg (keep the rest of egg to brush on top of the pie before you bake.)

 1 fève of your choice

-1. Fit your food processor with the dough blade, add all the ingredient "A" and process until the flour clumps together in large pieces and comes together.
+1. Fit your food processor with the dough blade, add all the 'puff pastry' ingredients and process until the flour clumps together in large pieces and comes together.

-2. Roll out the dough on a floured surface with a floured rolling pin into rectangle shape and sprinkle cold unsalted butter (150g) onto the dough (see photo).
+2. Roll out the dough on a floured surface with a floured rolling pin into rectangle shape and sprinkle cold unsalted butter (130g) onto the dough (see photo).

 3. With the short border of the rectangle closest you, fold the dough into thirds: right and left edges to be folded in (see photo).
 The butter should be enclosed in the dough.
 Now roll it out again into a big rectangle with the rolling pin and fold it again.